Non-Archimedean Whitney stratifications: Proof of the existence of t-stratifications

 Then for any $x_1, x_2 \in \pi(B)$, there exists a definable risometry $\pi\1(x_1) \to \pi\1(x_2)$ respecting $\chi$. \end{lem}

 \begin{rem} A posteriori, this implies $\dim C = d$, so $\affdir(C) = V$ and $C$ is sub-affine. \end{rem}

-\begin{proof}[Proof of Lemma~\ref{lem:IIK}] It is enough to find such risometries $\pi\1(x_1) \to \pi\1(x_2)$ under the assumption that $x_1$ and $x_2$ differ in only one coordinate and moreover $\pi\1(x_1)$ intersects $C$.
-Indeed, existence of a risometry implies that $\pi\1(x_2)$ intersects $C$, too, so by repeatedly applying this (starting with a fiber intersecting $C$ and modifying coordinates one by one), we first get that every fiber intersects $C$, and then we obtain risometries between any two fibers by composition.
+\begin{proof}[Proof of Lemma~\ref{lem:IIK}] It is enough to find such risometries $\pi\1(x_1) \to \pi\1(x_2)$ under the assumptions that $x_1$ and $x_2$ differ in only one coordinate and that $\pi\1(x_1) \cap C \ne \emptyset$.
+Indeed, the existence of such a risometry implies that we also have $\pi\1(x_2) \cap C \ne \emptyset$, so by repeatedly applying this (starting with a $\pi$-fiber intersecting $C$ non-trivially and modifying coordinates one by one), we first get that every $\pi$-fiber intersects $C$ non-trivially, and then we obtain risometries between any two fibers by composition.